oracle/docker-images/OracleBI/README.md

         SQLNET.ALLOWED_LOGON_VERSION_SERVER=11
     For further information, see [Oracle Database Net Services Reference](http://docs.oracle.com/database/122/NETRF/parameters-for-the-sqlnet-ora-file.htm#GUID-1FA9D26C-4D97-4D1C-AB47-1EC234D924AA).

+3. Oracle Business Intelligence 12.2.1.3.0 configuration validation fails if the database hostname contains an underscore.

-3. If the container is restarted, it requires the same set of environment variables passed in again, even though the domain has already been created.
+4. If the container is restarted, it requires the same set of environment variables passed in again, even though the domain has already been created.

-4. Docker health-check is not implemented.
+5. Docker health-check is not implemented.

 ## License